 Career highlights so far?

-What is your motivation for becoming involved with the HSRAANZ?
-What services would you find most helpful?
+What was your motivation for becoming involved with the HSRAANZ?

 What do you think is the best way of having an influence on policy?

 Give decision makers ownership of the research and the data (make it think it was there idea)

 What advice would you give to someone just starting out in the HSR?